 Laptop Battery Help and FAQs

 How to condition your laptop battery for optimum performance

-To condition your laptop battery, unplug the laptop from the power cord and let the battery run your computer for 30 to 60 minutes.
+To condition your laptop battery, unplug the laptop from the power cord and let the battery run your machine for 30 to 60 minutes.
 It is important not to let the run all the way to empty or you can damage the battery and may not be able to be recharged.

 The conditioning process should be completed within the first month you receive your new battery.
 The conditioning process can be completed during the first week of receiving your new notebook battery.
 For more info, check out our page on how to calibrate a laptop battery.